dhruvjai45/Zenith_Commerce/README.md

 # 🛒 Zenith Commerce

-Welcome to **Zenith Commerce** – the robust backend foundation of a modern e-commerce platform built with **Strapi**.
-This repository powers a feature-rich shopping experience and seamlessly integrates with a **Next.js** frontend.
-It offers dynamic product management, secure user authentication, advanced order processing, and much more.
+#### Welcome to **Zenith Commerce**, the strong backend foundation of a modern e-commerce platform built with **Strapi**.
+This repository supports a feature-rich shopping experience and integrates smoothly with a **Next.js** frontend.
+It provides dynamic product management, secure user authentication, efficient order processing, and much more.

 <table>
   <tr>